mamedras/OrangeHRM_TestNG_Cucumber_Selenium_Automation/README.md

 9. Add a new employee with a user account, add their information and contact details, and then save the changes.
 10. Go to the employee list, type the new employee's ID, and press Enter.
 11. After locating the record, log out as admin.
+# Project Setup
+1. Ensure Java is installed on your machine.
+2. Clone this repository.
+3. Install Maven and use it to download the project dependencies: mvn install.
+4. Update configuration files with required data (e.g., credentials, environment)
 # FAILED TEST CASES SCREENSHOT
 1. ADD A NEW USER LINK:![adduser](https://github.com/mamedras/OrangeHRM_TestNG_Cucumber_Selenium_Automation/assets/71017688/bb86fa52-8b3b-4f6a-ba68-6163b8b34678)